-There has been a huge number of drummers in history, but very few compared to the legacy left by Clyde Stubblefield.
+There has been a huge number of the best drummers in history, but very few compared to the legacy left by Clyde Stubblefield.

 It is hard to talk about him without mentioning John “Jabo” Starks because these are two drummers who always worked together.
 And it is possible that each of them was successful – though John is woefully underrated because of their collaborations and reason to stick together as a team.

-Clyde became a force that would not be reckoned within the industry.
+Clyde became a force that would not be reckoned with within the industry.

 Clyde and Starks played for the Browns.
-And the height of the bands’ rhythmic evolution, it percussion section was held down by these two master drummer.
+And the height of the band’s rhythmic evolution, its percussion section was held down by these two master drummers.

-Clyde was always referred to as Mr. Funky Drummer, and it was easy to see why such a reference through his style.
-He is among a few drummers who enjoyed working in a team, more than solo projects.
+Clyde was always referred to as Mr Funky Drummer, and it was easy to see why such a reference through his style.
+He is among a few drummers who enjoyed working in a team, more than on solo projects.

-The relation between Starks and Stubblefield and how they turned out to be such a great team remains a great mystery even today.
+The relationship between Starks and Stubblefield and how they turned out to be such a great team remains a great mystery even today.